Updated for 2018

 On the corner of 4th and Stewart, Macy’s sets up a Winter Train in their display window.
 Kiddos place their hands on two golden mittens, which powers the train.
 Keep your eyes peeled for the Seahawks car.
 Macy’s also has a Santaland where children can take photos with the Big Guy and mail their letters to the North Pole.

-Even your muggles will love these houses!
 For the past 24 years, local architects team up with the culinary masters of the Sheraton Seattle to make gingerbread houses that are the stuff of Food Network!
-This year’s are themed after Harry Potter.
+This year’s theme is “Welcome to Whoville.”
 The display is open to the public through January 1, but be warned that the lines can get long.
 While this attraction is free, any donations go towards the fight against Juvenile Diabetes right here in the northwest.
 The Sheraton Hotel is located at 1400 6th Ave.

 If your little one loves to cuddle teddy bears, you’ll want to make a stop at the Fairmont Olympic Hotel.
 One of the hotel’s largest suites is professionally decorated for the holidays, and the guests are teddy bears!
 This event is free, and any donations benefit Seattle Children’s Hospital.
-Monday – Thursday, 11 to 5 and Friday – Sunday (and Christmas), 10 to 6.
-Open through Dec 27.
+10-6p.m. daily through Dec 26.

-If you are looking for an extra special meet and greet with Santa, ride the elevator to the top of the Space Needle and visit with the Big Guy on his spaceship!
+If you are looking for an extra special meet and greet with Santa, ride the elevator to the top of the Space Needle and visit with the Big Guy in his new glass sleigh.
 A digital photo is included for free with admission the Space Needle.
 Keep an eye out for a coupon from Bartell Drugs or Starbucks for free admission for two kids with each paid adult.

 $2 suggested donation.